Environmental Health Perspectives

 Conclusions: Our study suggests that rice consumption is a potential source of arsenic exposure in U.S. children.

 Davis, Matthew A.; Mackenzie, Todd A.; Cottingham, Kathryn L.; Gilbert-Diamond, Diane; Punshon, Tracy; and Karagas, Margaret R., "Rice Consumption and Urinary Arsenic Concentrations in U.S. Children" (2012).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3759.